Tinnitus

 Hamilton, ON, CA

-Larry Roberts practices in Hamilton, Canada.
+Larry Roberts practices practicing medicine in Hamilton, Canada.
 Mr. Roberts is rated as an Elite expert by MediFind in the treatment of Tinnitus.
-His top areas of expertise are Tinnitus, Hearing Loss, Occupational Hearing Loss, and Parvovirus Antenatal Infection.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Tinnitus, Hearing Loss, Occupational Hearing Loss, and Parvovirus Antenatal Infection.

 Learn about our expert tiers